RIR360/development/journal/2025/february.md

 ## 02/25/2025
 - Don't forget about your health while grinding.
 - You can't push forever.
 You have to take rest.
+- Spaced repetition is the best hack for memorizing stuff.